Blood Bank QBank

 Category: Bloodbank

-179. What is the patient’s ABO, Rh, and antibody screen?
+177. What is the result of the ABO, Rh, and antibody screen test?

 Anti-A Anti- B Anti- D Rh A1 cell B cell